himanshukumargupta11012/AIMS_captcha_autofill/README.md

 # AIMS_captcha_autofill

-Autofills the captcha of IIT Hyderabad AIMS portal using AI.
+Autofills the captcha of IIT Hyderabad AIMS portal using image segmentation followed by letter and digit recognition.

 ### Installation